mnot/I-D/rfc5785bis/draft.md

 ## Appropriate Use of Well-Known URIs

-There are a number of possible ways that applications could use Well- known URIs.
-However, in keeping with the Architecture of the World- Wide Web [W3C.REC-webarch-20041215], well-known URIs are not intended for general information retrieval or establishment of large URI namespaces on the Web.
+There are a number of possible ways that applications could use well-known URIs.
+However, in keeping with the Architecture of the World-Wide Web [W3C.REC-webarch-20041215], well-known URIs are not intended for general information retrieval or establishment of large URI namespaces on the Web.
 Rather, they are designed to facilitate discovery of information on a site when it isn't practical to use other mechanisms; for example, when discovering policy that needs to be evaluated